KarMiles/polish-girl-painting/README.md

 -	To view the Artist's collection and find details on each item.
 -	To be able to enter contact details and carry out a complete purchase transaction.
 -	To be able to contact the Artist.
+-   To share their experience in a Testimony.
 -	To open and then access account for easier future transactions.
 -	To have an aesthetically pleasing and functionally easy experience while using the webpage.